yanlinsun/numtransapp/README.md

 A web application to transform number into English currency representation.

+It is developed by:

+* Visual Studio 2010
+* .Net Framework 4.0
+* .Net MVC 3
+* ASP.NET
+* C#

+Other highlights:

+* Implemented using MVC architecture
+* Data driven unit test.
+Using an external csv file as test case data source
+* Deployed on Microsoft Azure cloud environment.
+[Check it on Azure](http://numtransapp.azurewebsites.net/)

 **For example**:

 ``100.10 => One Hundred Dollars and Ten Cents``